Airalo vs. Nomad vs. Saily: Asia eSIM Review Comparison

 What we liked about Airalo:

-• They provide a great overview of how it works (good visuals and explanations)
+- They provide a great overview of how it works (good visuals and explanations).

+Where Airalo shines is with their long-term options.
 Not only was the duration longer, but it was more economical than using multiple Nomad plans over 6 months.
-This would make Airalo an ideal choice for a Digital Nomad or expat living abroad that wanted to use an eSIM for an extended period.

 Nomad doesn’t share much company information on their website but they are a brand owned by LotusFlare Inc.